MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-gpu-node-pool.md

 ---
-title: Use GPUs for compute-intensive workloads in AKS enabled by Azure Arc
+title: Use GPUs for compute-intensive workloads
-description: Learn how to deploy GPU-enabled node pools on AKS enabled by Arc.
+description: Learn how to deploy GPU-enabled node pools in AKS enabled by Arc.
 author: baziwane
 ms.topic: how-to
 ms.date: 12/28/2023